Entry Details and Guidelines

 - All artwork will be inspected upon delivery for overall condition.
 Any issues or damages will be documented and initialed by the artist.

 - Artists (or their representatives) will initial the entry forms for art accepted by GALA at take in

 - Submissions by delivery services must be coordinated with the curator.

 Take Down Process

-Artwork must be picked up on date listed on show prospectus between 4:00 and 6:00 PM, unless other arrangements are made with the Curator.
+Artwork must be picked up on date and time listed on show prospectus unless other arrangements are made with the Curator.